PancakeReaper/little-pancake-bot/README.md

 # little-pancake-bot

-A basic discord bot made for the Hallowed Sky Discord Server.
+A basic discord bot made for the Hallowed Sky Discord Server being hosted on Heroku.
 Not to be confused with Pancake Bot